 When variant knowledge lives in spreadsheets owned by two senior analysts, your interpretation throughput is capped by those two people.
 Vacation, turnover, or a volume spike collapses the pipeline instantly.

-NonStop has modernized variant curation workflows for US genomics labs, including a deployment that cut lab turnaround time by 55%.
 If any of the failure modes above feel familiar, we should talk before your next CAP cycle.

-Tell me how NonStop approaches this βA Variant Knowledge Management System is the system of record for the interpretive layer of genomics β what a variant means clinically, what evidence supports that meaning, who made the determination, and how it has changed over time.
+Tell me how NonStop approaches this ↗A Variant Knowledge Management System is the system of record for the interpretive layer of genomics — what a variant means clinically, what evidence supports that meaning, who made the determination, and how it has changed over time.

 It is not your LIMS.
 Your LIMS tracks samples, workflows, and the chain of custody.
 It is not your variant calling pipeline.
 Your pipeline produces VCF output.
 The KMS is what happens after the VCF lands.